 29 and 30 January 2025, KfW Berlin

-Symposium in commemoration of the 140th anniversary of the Berlin Conference 1884/85
+Symposium in commemoration of 140 years of the Berlin Conference 1884/85

 under the patronage of former Federal President Horst Köhler and former President of the Republic of Liberia Ellen Johnson-Sirleaf

-Accordingly, we would like to use this symposium, which is taking place as a special edition of the Ansprenger Symposium 2024/2025, to help close these knowledge gaps.
-It will bring together German, African and European policymakers as well as representatives from academia, business and civil society to discuss the historical significance of the 1884/85 conference, to come to terms with colonial history and to engage in joint learning and remembrance.
-Building on this, the Euro-African partnership is to be deepened and viable perspectives for a common future discussed.
+Accordingly, we wanted to use this symposium, which took place as a special edition of the Ansprenger Symposium 2024/2025, to help close these knowledge gaps.
+It brought together German, African, and European policymakers as well as representatives from academia, business, and civil society to discuss the historical significance of the 1884/85 conference, to come to terms with colonial history, and to engage in joint learning and remembrance.
+Building on this, the Euro-African partnership was to be deepened and viable perspectives for a common future discussed.

 Programme Day 1: 29th January 2025